 Install Help: Watch Timmy the Toolman’s Install Video HERE

 Is hardware included?

 No, we had these Johnny Joints custom built so they are specifically sized for our factory bolts!
 This helps keep your cost lower and makes installation easier.

 Why no adjustable panhard bar?

 Adjustable panhard bars are proven to be less effective than a Panhard Correction Kit, and more expensive at that!
 We prefer to let people save money where they can, so for now we are not offering adjustable panhard bars.
 We recommend installing a PCK to solve both the axle recentering issue AND the geometry issue.
 Per eimkeith: "The Panhard Correction Kit returns the panhard bar to horizontal (per original design), eliminates the need for an aftermarket adjustable panhard bar to recenter the axle, and in most cases (up to 4 inches of lift) raises the roll center for improved handling..."

 Without a poly/rubber bushing at one end, shouldn't I worry about damage to my truck's lower link mounts?

 No!
-We designed the lower arms to include one narrow joint (for articulation) and one wide joint (for cushioning).
-The 'wide' model JJs have as much built-in cushion as a conventional poly bushing, due to the 2-piece construction of their proprietary urethane bushings.
-Regardless of your setup, we recommend installing a Lower Link Reinforcement kit on any trail rig, as the potential for mount damage increases the more you upgrade the truck and push the limits.
+We designed the lower arms to include one narrow joint (for articulation) and one standard joint (for cushioning).
+The standard model JJs have as much built-in cushion as a conventional poly bushing, due to the 2-piece construction of their proprietary urethane bushings.
+Regardless of your setup, we recommend installing a Lower Link Reinforcement and Upper Link Reinforcement kit on any trail rig, as the potential for mount damage increases the more you upgrade the truck and push the limits.

 What should I use to grease the joints?